algoo/preview-generator/README.rst

 *args :*

-   *cache_path : a String of the path to the directory where the cache file will be stored*
+   *cache_path : a String of the path to the directory where the cache file will be stored* *create_folder : a boolean, when True will TRY to create the cache folder*

 *returns :*